 Only Perform Dumbbell/Smith machine calf raises for Soleus if seated calf raises option is not available.

-When you are performing DB/Smith machine calf raises, very important is to make sure not to lock your knees out and keep a slight bend, so that the micro trauma happens right at your soleus muscle.
+When you are performing DB/Smith machine calf raises, very important is to make sure not to lock your knees out and keep a slight bent, so that the micro trauma happens right at your soleus muscle.

-4) Try Blood Flow Restriction training:
+4) Blood Flow Restriction:

 If you are training your calves for years and still don’t see any improvement, one way to shock your muscle fibers is to perform BFR training for your calves.

 BFR training has shown to improve and promote muscle growth is multiple types of research even without lifting crazy amount of weights.
 It has also shown to increase your GH by 290 times above your baseline.

 Now if you are one of those who tried all the above four methods and still cannot see your calf grow even if your nutrition and your patience level is on point.
 Then the time has come to break some conventional rules.

 As opposed to what I mentioned in the first point, try doing something different here.